BubbleCow/bubblecow-documentation/Marketing/Blog/Search Quality Evaluator Guidelines.md

 Google is expecting to see the following:

 - Clear navigation to the home page form other areas in the website.
 - A clear indication as to how is responsible for the page or an about page.
+Include links to independent validation where possible.